 Answer: a Shubb banjo capo

 Several years ago I suddenly started getting dozens of emails asking me that question.
 But I had a couple of questions of my own: who was Andy McKee, and what was Rylynn?
 It took me only a minute to find the answers on YouTube.
 Of course I was pleased to discover that he used a Shubb banjo capo, applied from the bass side, covering the bottom four strings of the guitar at the fifth fret.

-My other questions were answered as well, as I learned what millions of people apparently already knew: that Andy McKee is an exceptionally talented young acoustic guitarist, and that his video of Rylynn, his own instrumental composition, had been viewed at that time by over 8 million people.
-The count now is over 27 million.
+My other questions were answered as well, as I learned what millions of people apparently already knew: that Andy McKee is an exceptionally talented young acoustic guitarist, and that his video of Rylynn, his own instrumental composition, had been viewed by millions and millions of people.

 And he’s not a one-hit-wonder, either, for he had posted several other videos of his instrumentals, and they all were just about as popular.
-I’m sure by now that the total views for all his videos must be well over 100 million.
+I’m sure by now that the total views for all his videos must in the 100s of millions.

 This blows me away, in the very best sense.
-These videos didn’t have any mayhem, or stupid humor, or pop stars, or sex, or anything one would typically associate with huge popularity — just a guy sitting in a chair playing his acoustic guitar — and they were THE MOST POPULAR thing on YouTube!
+These videos didn’t have any mayhem, or stupid humor, or pop stars, or sex, or anything one would typically associate with huge popularity; just a guy sitting in a chair playing his acoustic guitar, and they were at that time — literally — THE MOST POPULAR thing on YouTube!

 Seriously.
 This makes me feel so good.
 It goes a long way towards undoing my own cynicism regarding public taste; what can and does become popular.
 Andy McKee is a new kind of superstar, and he totally deserves it.